VIWET/GoDepositCLI/README.md

 	Default: `0`

-	The index of the key from which `staking-cli` will start deposits and keystores or BLS to Execution messages generation.
+	The index of the key from which `staking-cli` will start deposits and keystores or BLS to Execution messages generating.
 For example, if you generated `N` keys using specific mnemonic, than for the next batch of keys you must use `--start-index=N` flag.

 - `--number`